-Urban mobility, sustainability, heritage, and civic engagement are my passions.
+Mobility, sustainability, heritage, cities and public engagement are my passions.
 I’m an accomplished written and oral communicator with an ability to synthesize complex ideas and current issues to diverse groups.
-My research explores the historical intersections of technology, environments, and cities.
+My research explores the historical intersections of technology, environments and cities.

-I recently completed a PhD in history at York University.
+In 2012, I completed a PhD in history at York University.
 My dissertation evaluates the evolution of the Toronto subway system and the ways in which transit transformed the expanding metropolitan area from the 1940s to the present.
+I’m currently revising the dissertation for publication.

 I’m currently co-editing a book-length publication on the intersection of mobility (transport, travel, and other forms of movement) and environment in Canadian History.
 The publication is based on a successful workshop held in Toronto in May 2011.